 - Suggest that they make a ‘School Holiday Diary’ and note down all the different things that they have done.
 In fact, keeping a diary or journal is a great way of encouraging writing, and also provides a creative and emotional outlet.
 But please respect their privacy and don’t pry if they want to keep their feelings to themselves

 So, what can you do with your child during the school holidays?
 Plenty – both educational and fun!
 Whether your children spend time working or playing with you – or independently – school holidays give them the chance to have fun, learn and try new things.
 The holidays are a great time to have a break from school, but they also provide the perfect opportunity to keep children’s minds active with added educational benefits.
 All ready for when they go back to school!
+If your child is coming up to GCSE exam time, you may find our Pass GCSE Exams With Easy Revision article useful.
+It’s got helpful tips on the best ways to revise.

 Is there something you’ve always wondered but have never got round to finding out?
 Then look no further!
 Our Knowledge Bank provides a valuable education resource that endeavours to answer parents' questions.
 We have scores of articles on education and other aspects of child-raising.
 Take a look – you may be surprised at what you can discover!